YucenLyc/two_people_math_game/README.md

 Role for Each Class:
 1. Players
 - player name
-- player score (life score)
+- how many lives a player has left

 2. Questions
 - generate question for certain player to answer
+- generate the correct answer to the question asked

 3. Game
 - keep track of whose turn it is to answer questions
-- how many lives a player has left
 - should the game continue on after each round
 - who won